-In a significant land use dispute that has reached the State Supreme Court, Futurewise and Friends of the Sammamish Valley have challenged a 2019 King County Ordinance, which relaxed regulations for wineries, breweries, distilleries, and tasting rooms in agricultural and rural areas.
-The petitioners argue that the ordinance violates the State Environmental Policy Act (SEPA) and the Growth Management Act (GMA).
+In fall 2024, Futurewise and Friends of the Sammamish Valley won our case before the State Supreme Court.
+The appeal challenged a 2019 King County Ordinance, which relaxed regulations for wineries, breweries, distilleries, and tasting rooms in agricultural and rural areas.
+Futurewise and FoSV argued that the ordinance violates the State Environmental Policy Act (SEPA) and the Growth Management Act (GMA).

 The main legal issues revolve around the adequacy of King County’s environmental review under SEPA and the ordinance’s potential impacts on agricultural land, rural character, and local infrastructure.
 The Growth Management Hearings Board sided with the petitioners, finding that the ordinance did not adequately consider potential environmental impacts, such as increased impervious surfaces and strain on septic systems.
 The Board also found that the ordinance could lead to further development incompatible uses like large events in rural and agricultural zones, contrary to the GMA’s goals of conserving agricultural land and maintaining agricultural industries.

-Futurewise further contends that the Court of Appeals, in overturning the Board’s decision, incorrectly interpreted SEPA’s baseline requirements for assessing such impacts.
-They argue the Court of Appeals should have adhered to a prior Supreme Court ruling, which established that the existing condition of the environment, not just the current land uses, is the appropriate baseline for evaluation
+Futurewise further contended that the Court of Appeals, in overturning the Board’s decision, incorrectly interpreted SEPA’s baseline requirements for assessing such impacts.
+They argue the Court of Appeals should have adhered to a prior Supreme Court ruling, which established that the existing condition of the environment, not just the current land uses, is the appropriate baseline for evaluation.